PARTICLE PHYSICS

 Casimir effect and propulsion

-This may be relevant to space travel because the region inside a Casimir cavity has negative energy density.
-Zero energy density, by definition, is the energy density of normal " empty space."
+The Casimir effect has been linked to the possibility of faster-than-light travel because of the fact that the region inside a Casimir cavity has negative energy density.
+Zero energy density, by definition, is the energy density of normal "empty space."
 Since the energy density between the conductors of a Casimir cavity is less than normal, it must be negative.
 Regions of negative energy density are thought to be essential to a number of hypothetical faster-than-light propulsion schemes, including stable wormholes and the Alcubierre warp drive.

 References